KVSlab/morphMan/doc/source/getting_started.rst

     python area_variations.py --dir_path [PATH_TO_CASES] --case [CASENAME] --smooth True --stenosis True

-The commando will cause a render window to pop ut, asking you to specify points on the surface which will now act as the boundaries of the stenosis.
+The command will cause a render window to appear, asking you to specify points on the surface which will now act as the boundaries of the stenosis.

+Comment: Linear change in area between the two points.

 This will trigger the following prompt, with a suggested point placement:

 .. figure:: place_stenosis.png